The Lone Duckling: Release and reception

-Despite being a pre-release for the upcoming eighth album, the single achieved what is known in the industry as an "all-kill", topping ten online music websites within two hours and temporarily displacing popular boy band EXO in the #1 spot on the Gaon Charts.
+Despite being a pre-release for the upcoming eighth album, the single achieved what is known in the industry as an "all-kill", topping ten online music websites within 24 hours its release and temporarily displacing popular boy band EXO in the #1 spot on the Gaon Charts.
 It peaked at #1 on Billboards Korea K-Pop Hot 100 and remained in the Top 30 for five consecutive weeks until the chart was discontinued in early July.
 The single finished second in the Inkigayo rankings for May 18 despite g.o.d not promoting the song at any music programs or being present at the show.
 Based on data compiled by the Gaon Music Chart it was the top-selling single for the month of May and remained in the top 50 for nine consecutive weeks.
 The first and only time g.o.d have performed the song as a quintet on a televised program was their appearance on You Hee-yeol's Sketchbook in September 2014.

 As the single was intended to raise funds for victims of the Sewol ferry disaster, a music video was not made and the YouTube video uploaded by label CJ E&M only contains a screenshot of the group's logo and the song title.
 The video still garnered over a million views and was eighth most watched (internationally) K-pop music video in May.

 The song was well received by fans and critics, who have noted the meaningful lyrics and "comforting" melody as a welcome respite in a tragic time and also praised group's decision to retain their unique and signature blend of R&B and rap rather than follow the current K-pop trends.